Android App Development Basics for Beginners (2025): Kotlin, Jetpack Compose, State, Storage & Play Store Checklist

 Networking checklist

-- Show loading state
+- Show loading UI

-- Handle offline and timeout
+- Handle offline and timeouts

-- Show a friendly error + retry
+- Show a friendly error + Retry

-- Log details for debugging (not for users)
+- Log technical detail for debugging

-12. Release Checklist: Signing, App Bundle, Store Assets
+13. Release Checklist: Signing, AAB, Play Store

 Fast win

-13. FAQ: Android Basics
+14. FAQ: Android Basics

 Should I learn Compose first?